Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Getting_Started/Getting Started with Ameba.rst

 From version 1.6.5, Arduino IDE supports third-party hardware.
 Therefore, we can use Arduino IDE to develop applications, and the Arduino basic examples are supported.
 Arduino IDE can be downloaded in the Arduino website: https://www.arduino.cc/en/Main/Software

 When the installation is finished, open Arduino IDE.
-To set up correctly in Arduino IDE, go to “File” -> “Preferences”
+To set up correctly in Arduino IDE, go to "File" -> "Preferences"

 |image05|

-And paste the following URL into “Additional Boards Manager URLs” field: https://github.com/ambiot/ambpro2_arduino/raw/main/Arduino_package/package_realtek_amebapro2_index.json or https://ameba-doc-arduino-sdk-json.readthedocs-hosted.com/en/latest/_static/package_realtek_amebapro2_early_index_rtd.json
+And paste the following URL into "Additional Boards Manager URLs" field: https://github.com/ambiot/ambpro2_arduino/raw/main/Arduino_package/package_realtek_amebapro2_index.json or https://ameba-doc-arduino-sdk-json.readthedocs-hosted.com/en/latest/_static/package_realtek_amebapro2_early_index_rtd.json

-Next, go to “Tools” -> “Board” -> “Boards Manager”:
+Next, go to "Tools" -> "Board" -> "Boards Manager":

 |image06|

-The “Boards Manager” requires about 10~20 seconds to refresh all hardware files (if the network is in bad condition, it may take longer).
+The "Boards Manager" requires about 10~20 seconds to refresh all hardware files (if the network is in bad condition, it may take longer).

 Every time the new hardware is connected, we need to reopen the Board Manager.
-Find “Realtek Ameba Boards” in the list, click “Install”, then the Arduino IDE starts to download required files.
+Find "Realtek Ameba Boards" in the list, click "Install", then the Arduino IDE starts to download required files.

 |image07|

-After the installation tool running successfully, you may open Arduino IDE and proceed to “tools” -> “Board“ -> “Boards Manager…”.
-Try to find “Realtek Ameba Boards” in the list, click “Install”, then the Arduino IDE starts to download required files.
+After the installation tool running successfully, you may open Arduino IDE and proceed to "tools" -> "Board" -> "Boards Manager…".
+Try to find "Realtek Ameba Boards" in the list, click "Install", then the Arduino IDE starts to download required files.

-Finally, we select board in “tools” -> “Board” -> “AmebaPro2 ARM (32-bits) Boards” -> “AMB82-MINI”
+Finally, we select board in "tools" -> "Board" -> "AmebaPro2 ARM (32-bits) Boards" -> "AMB82-MINI"

 |image08|